 Bass Digital Education Fellowship

-During the 2019 academic year, I was part of the first cohort of Bass Digital Education Fellows at Duke University.
-Our role was to develop, manage, and execute a project that impacted undergraduate education on campus while incorporation digital technology.
-I collaborated with faculty in Duke Game Lab and Learning Innovation to create a series of student-led game design opportunities.
+As a Bass Digital Education Fellows I collaborated with faculty in Duke Game Lab and Learning Innovation to create a series of student-led game design opportunities.
+Including establish

 Our main focus was establishing a site of the Global Game Jam at Duke.
 The GGJ brings together designers of all levels together to create analog and digital games in 48 hours.
 It's the largest jam, with over 900 sites around the world in 2020, that brings students into a global community of gamer and game designers.
 Find students' final projects here and as well as press coverage by the Graduate School and Learning Innovation for further details.